 Although recovery can be challenging, research shows that the emphasis on sobriety and healthy choices can provide support to improve mental health.
 The brain is very able to adapt to the effects of chronic drinking as it heals quickly and effectively.
 During recovery partners selection it’s important that the person that treats alcoholics understands the effects of alcohol and drugs on their brain structure and subsequently gives a suitable treatment plan accordingly.

 Alcohol Rehab Near You

 If you or your loved one is looking for a nationally recognized and respected addiction treatment center in South Carolina, Lantana Recovery is a specialized alcohol rehab in Charleston.
-Lantana Recovery provides part hospitalization rehab services and outpatient rehab services to people struggling with addiction.
-Lantana Recovery extends their alcohol rehab services to Greenville residents.
-And they extend their alcohol rehab services to Columbia residents and surrounding towns.
+Lantana Recovery provides part-hospitalization rehab services and outpatient rehab services to people struggling with addiction.
+Lantana Recovery extends its alcohol rehab services to Greenville residents and we extend our alcohol rehab services to Columbia residents and surrounding towns.